Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Special Moves.md

 *By Michael Sands*

 Some of the hunter playbooks get a special move when they spend Luck.
-This optional section provides special moves for all the hunter types.
+This optional section provides special [[moves]] for all the [[hunter types]].
 I’ve included the existing ones so you have them all available for reference.

 **Action Scientist Special**: When you spend a Luck, some gadget or machine near you will do something weird, malfunction, break down, or explode.